mina-tang/RecipeForSuccess/index.md

 TODO explain this plot
 <iframe src="assets/plots/clusters_plot.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>

-Due to the difference of numbers of movies across the years and [TODO?] to the correlation between the release date and the revenue of the movie, we adjust the revenue for inflation.
-On the left, we show the average box offices for only the top 10 movies of the year, and on the right for all of them.
-<iframe src="assets/plots/inflation.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>
-Let's try to understand theses graphs.
-For the top 10 movies, we see a clear trend (in both adjusted and unadjusted box office) that the average revenue becomes higher among the year.
-This means recent hit movies have a better commercial success than older hit movies.
-We also note that this trend can be seen but at a much smaller scale for the unadjusted box office of all movies.
-However, the adjusted revenue shows a different trend for them.

 ## Does the Genre Change the Game?
 Let’s Find Out!
 --> talk about the distribution of genres, and then do these studies but by genre